IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 The following steps to import dashboards into Kibana are illustrated  in the screen recording at the end of this section:

-1. Download [zip file](dashboards/dashboard.zip) containing dashboards to your computer and unzip to a local directory.
+1. Download [zip file](dashboards/dashboards.zip) containing dashboards to your computer and unzip to a local directory.
+(Look for the `download` button on the page.)

 1. Let's import dashboards for Liberty and WAS.
 From the left-panel, click on `Management`.
 Click on `Saved Objects` tab and then click on `Import`.